-Florida’s Sun-Sentinel examined 30 years of federal documents pertaining to marine animals and found that nearly 4,000 sea lions, seals, dolphins, and whales have died in captivity, and of the 2,400 cases in which a cause of death was listed, one in five animals died “of uniquely human hazards or seemingly avoidable causes.”(17) Captive marine mammals have died from swallowing coins, succumbing to heatstroke, and swimming in contaminated water.
+The San Antonio News Express analyzed data submitted by SeaWorld to the National Oceanic and Atmospheric Administration and discovered that almost 150 sea lions, beluga whales, orcas and dolphins have died from infections since 1986, out of a total of 816 listed under the parks’ care.12 Florida’s Sun-Sentinel examined 30 years of federal documents pertaining to marine animals and found that nearly 4,000 sea lions, seals, dolphins, and whales have died in captivity, and of the 2,400 cases in which a cause of death was listed, one in five animals died “of uniquely human hazards or seemingly avoidable causes.”13 Captive marine mammals have died from swallowing coins, succumbing to heatstroke, and swimming in contaminated water.

 Many aquariums are now offering touch tanks and “swim-with” programs, giving visitors carte blanche to invade these animals’ already diminished worlds.

-When the Georgia Aquarium announced that it was going to start allowing a dozen swimmers in the tank with its whale sharks every day, George Burgess, director of the Florida Program for Shark Research at the Florida Museum of Natural History, told the Los Angeles Times that subjecting animals to these programs is like “being in a bedroom for the rest of your life after having the ability to walk around freely ….
-And then having 20 people come join you in your personal space every so often.”(21) Thirteen dolphins housed at The Mirage’s Dolphin Habitat in Las Vegas, where patrons can pay to be a “trainer” for a day, have died since the facility opened in 1990.(22) Thirty-year-old Sharky died of head injuries when she collided in mid-air with another dolphin while forced to perform tricks as part of Florida’s Discovery Cove, where tourists participate in the “Swim With Dolphins” program.(23)
+When the Georgia Aquarium announced that it was going to start allowing a dozen swimmers in the tank with its whale sharks every day, George Burgess, director of the Florida Program for Shark Research at the Florida Museum of Natural History, told the Los Angeles Times that subjecting animals to these programs is like “being in a bedroom for the rest of your life after having had the ability to walk around freely ….
+And then having 20 people come join you in your personal space every so often.”14 At least 15 dolphins housed at The Mirage’s Dolphin Habitat in Las Vegas, where patrons can pay to be a “trainer” for a day, have died since the facility opened in 1990.15 Four dolphins died within a year and a half at an Arizona facility, forcing the temporary closure of the site while an investigation was conducted.
+One marine mammal scientist noted that the desert sun is harsh for dolphins, and that “(t)he relentless exposure to UV radiation is not normal for them.”16 Thirty-year-old Sharky died of head injuries when she collided in mid-air with another dolphin while forced to perform tricks as part of SeaWorld’s Discovery Cove, where tourists participate in the “swim with dolphins” program.17

 Even dolphin-assisted therapy can be dangerous—not only for the animals but also for the mentally or physically disabled patients hoping to get some kind of “healing” experience.
-“Dolphin-assistance therapy is not a valid treatment for any disorder,” says Lori Marino, a dolphin and whale researcher from Emory University, who adds that “injury is a very real possibility when you place a child in a tank with a 400-pound wild animal that may be traumatized from being captured.”(24)
+“Dolphin-assisted therapy is not a valid treatment for any disorder,” says Lori Marino, a dolphin and whale researcher from Emory University.
+She adds that “injury is a very real possibility when you place a child in a tank with a 400-pound wild animal that may be traumatized from being captured.”18

 Touch tanks are also death traps for animals.
-Forty stingrays died from an unknown toxin at the Calgary Zoo’s touch tank within three months after the exhibit opened.(25) This mass death was not an isolated incident: 21 stingrays died in the Fresno Chaffee Zoo’s tank, and 16 died at Illinois’ Brookfield Zoo.(26,27)
+Forty stingrays died from an unknown toxin in the Calgary Zoo’s touch tank within three months after the exhibit opened.19 This mass death was not an isolated incident: 54 stingrays died in the tank at the Brookfield Zoo in Illinois, and 18 died at John Ball Zoo in Michigan.20,21

 What You Can Do